Muammar Gaddafi: Economic and social reform

 Increasing state control over the oil sector, the RCC began a program of nationalization, starting with the expropriation of British Petroleum's share of the British Petroleum-N.B.
 Hunt Sahir Field in December 1971.
-In September 1973, it was announced that all foreign oil producers active in Libya were to see 51 per cent of their operation nationalized, including the stake of Nelson Bunker Hunt, son of H.L.
-Hunt, who had played a key role in the discovery of oil in Libya.
+In September 1973, all foreign oil producers in Libya saw 51 per cent of their operation nationalized.
 Among the companies that were partially nationalized was Armand Hammer's Occidental Petroleum.
 For Gaddafi, this was an essential step towards socialism.
 It proved an economic success; while gross domestic product had been $3.8 billion in 1969, it had risen to $13.7 billion in 1974, and $24.5 billion in 1979.
-In turn, the Libyans' standard of life greatly improved over the first decade of Gaddafi's administration, and by 1979 the average per-capita income was at $8,170, up from $40 in 1951; this was above the average of many industrialized countries like Italy and the UK.
-In 1969, the government also declared that all foreign owned banks must either close down or convert to joint-stock operations.
+In turn, Libyan standards of life greatly improved over the first decade of Gaddafi's administration, and by 1979 the average per-capita income was at $8,170, up from $40 in 1951; above that of many industrialized countries like Italy and the UK.
+In 1969, the government ordered all foreign owned banks to close down or convert to joint-stock operations.

 In 1971, Egypt's Anwar Sadat, Libya's Gaddafi and Syria's Hafez al-Assad signed an agreement to form a federal Union of Arab Republics.
 The agreement never materialized into a federal union between the three Arab states.

-The RCC implemented measures for social reform, adopting sharia as a basis.
-The consumption of alcohol was prohibited, night clubs and Christian churches were shut down, traditional Libyan dress was encouraged, and Arabic was decreed as the only language permitted in official communications and on road signs.
+The RCC implemented social reform measures, adopting sharia as a basis.
+Consumption of alcohol was prohibited, night clubs and Christian churches were shut down, traditional Libyan dress was encouraged, and Arabic was declared the only language permitted in official communications and on road signs.
 The RCC doubled the minimum wage, introduced statutory price controls, and implemented compulsory rent reductions of between 30 and 40 per cent.
-Gaddafi also wanted to combat the strict social restrictions that had been imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
-In 1970, a law was introduced affirming equality of the sexes and insisting on wage parity.
+Gaddafi also wanted to combat the strict social restrictions imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
+In 1970, a law was introduced affirming equality of the sexes and wage parity.
 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.
-In 1972, a law was passed criminalizing the marriage of any females under the age of sixteen and ensuring that a woman's consent was a necessary prerequisite for a marriage.
-Gaddafi's regime opened up a wide range of educational and employment opportunities for women, although these primarily benefited a minority in the urban middle-classes.
+In 1972, a law was passed criminalizing the marriage of any females under the age of sixteen and making women's consent a prerequisite for marriage.
+Gaddafi's regime created a wide range of educational and employment opportunities for women, although these primarily benefited a minority in the urban middle-classes.